nhs-r-community/quarto-nhs-theme/README.md

 ## About The Project

-An NHS Theme for deploying Quarto markdown reports to GitHub.io pages with automated GitHub action.
+An NHS Theme for deploying Quarto websites to GitHub.io pages with automated GitHub action.

-Based on CSS from R-Studio Education's [datasciencebox.org](https://github.com/rstudio-education/datascience-box) site.

 _**Note:** No data, public or private are shared in this repository._